confluentinc/demo-scene/mongodb-demo/README.md

 ## Spin Up the Demo (using Docker, Easier)
 This approach uses Docker tosandbox the environment needed to spin up the demo, if you prefer a direct approach see next chapter.

+1. Copy the gcp json license to the tmp folder, rename it to gcp-license.json then in the config file you should point to it like: `/mongodb-demo/tmp/gcp-license.json`
 1. In your terminal, navigate to the folder docker
 1. Run `docker-compose up -d`
 1. Enter in the bash terminal of the docker container using: